-Incorporation of stabilising agent Bulking after stabilising agent Target depth on the final pass Incorporation of stabilising agent shall be 50 mm less than the design depth After surface compaction and trimming, volume of materials change due to incorporation of the stabilising agent.
+Incorporation of stabilising agent Bulking after incorporation of stabilising agent Target depth on the final pass Preliminary pulverisation and incorporation of stabilising agent shall be 50 mm less than the design depth.
+After surface compaction and trimming, the materials will change in volume due to incorporation of the stabilising agent.
 The bulking height above FSL needs to be identified and added to the design depth.
-Cutting depth required on the final pass by the reclaimer / stabiliser to reach the LRL will need to account for the additional bulking above the FSL.
+Cutting depth required on the final pass by the reclaimer / stabiliser to reach the LRL shall account for the additional bulking above the FSL.